This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium sized bowl, whisk together the melted butter, milk, and egg until well blended.
+- Mix Wet Ingredients: In a medium bowl, whisk together the melted butter, milk, and egg until smooth.

-- In a separate bowl, mix together the cornmeal, flour, sugar, baking powder and salt.
+- Combine Dry Ingredients: In a separate bowl, stir together the cornmeal, flour, sugar, baking powder, and salt.

-- Pour batter into small greased pan and spread evenly. *(See Notes)
+- Pour and Spread: Pour the batter into a small greased pan and spread it evenly.

-- Bake for 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.
+- Bake: Bake for 20–25 minutes, or until the top is golden brown and a toothpick inserted in the center comes out clean.
 Serve warm.

 Notes